albanie/pytorch-benchmarks/README.md

 ### pytorch-benchmark

 Some scripts for validating models on common benchmarks.
-Aims to be compatible with both Python2 and Python3.
-Relies on PyTorch 4.0.
+Assumes at least Python3 and PyTorch 4.0.

 ### Supported datasets: